gavinrn/Regex-Tutorial/tutorial.md

 let matches = str.match(pattern);
 console.log(matches); // prints ["hello", "hello"] to the console.
 ```
-The pattern we are searching for is *hello*
+The pattern we are searching for is *hello*.
-The deffinition of the regular expression is */hello/*
+ The deffinition of the regular expression is */hello/*.
-The **g** is a modifier that says check for the pattern globally
+ The **g** is a modifier that says check for the pattern globally.

 Every Regualr expression in javascript follows this syntax **/pattern/modifier(s);**